Martin Luther King Jr.: Adolescence

-In his adolescent years, he initially felt resentment against whites due to the "racial humiliation" that he, his family, and his neighbors often had to endure in the segregated South.
-In 1942, when King was 13 years old, he became the youngest assistant manager of a newspaper delivery station for the Atlanta Journal.
-That year, King skipped the ninth grade and was enrolled in Booker T. Washington High School, where he maintained a B-plus average.
+As an adolescent, he initially felt resentment against whites due to the "racial humiliation" that he, his family, and his neighbors often had to endure.
+In 1942, when King was 13, he became the youngest assistant manager of a newspaper delivery station for the Atlanta Journal.
+In the same year, King skipped the ninth grade and enrolled in Booker T. Washington High School, where he maintained a B-plus average.
 The high school was the only one in the city for African-American students.
-It had been formed after local black leaders, including King's grandfather (Williams), urged the city government of Atlanta to create it.

-While King was brought up in a Baptist home, King grew skeptical of some of Christianity's claims as he entered adolescence.
-He began to question the literalist teachings preached at his father's church.
+Martin Jr. was brought up in a Baptist home; as he entered adolescence he began to question the literalist teachings preached at his father's church.
 At the age of 13, he denied the bodily resurrection of Jesus during Sunday school.
-King said that he found himself unable to identify with the emotional displays and gestures from congregants frequent at his church, and doubted if he would ever attain personal satisfaction from religion.
-He later stated of this point in his life, "doubts began to spring forth unrelentingly."
+Martin Jr. said that he found himself unable to identify with the emotional displays from congregants who were frequent at his church; he doubted if he would ever attain personal satisfaction from religion.
+He later said of this point in his life, "doubts began to spring forth unrelentingly."